Introducing St Maarten And St Martin

 Lake Gunn, South Island © Jocelyn Kinghorn

-Visiting St Maarten/St Martin is a unique experience: an eastern Caribbean island divided between two sovereign states (France and the Netherlands) with an unpoliced border cutting through its southern portion, visitors can sunbathe in French St Martin in the afternoon, and stroll over to dine in Dutch St Maarten in the evening.
+Visiting St Maarten and St Martin is a unique experience.
+The eastern Caribbean island is divided between two sovereign states (France and the Netherlands) with an unpoliced border cutting through its southern portion.
+Visitors can sunbathe in French St Martin in the afternoon, and stroll over to dine in Dutch St Maarten in the evening.

-The French and the Dutch have peacefully shared this Caribbean gem for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
-The Frenchman gained two-thirds of the island, but the Dutch maintain that their representative claimed the prize part of the property.
+The French and the Dutch have shared this Caribbean gem peacefully for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
+The Frenchman gained two-thirds of the island, but the Dutch maintain that their representative claimed the most prized part of the territory.

-The Dutch portion is in the south, with the capital Philipsburg being a duty-free shopping paradise that draws thousands of tourists every day of the year.
-Dutch St Maarten arguably has the best (certainly the most developed and crowded) beach resorts, clustered along the southwest coast near the island's international airport.
+The Dutch portion is in the south, with the capital Philipsburg known to be a duty-free shopping paradise that draws thousands of tourists every day of the year.
+Dutch St Maarten arguably has the best (certainly the most developed) beach resorts, clustered along the southwest coast near the island's international airport.
 French St Martin is less developed, but more scenic and just as popular as a holiday destination.

-The island is renowned as being the gourmet capital of the Caribbean and for providing the liveliest nightlife, mostly centred on the island's 35 enticing white sand beaches.
-The small island's main attractions are shopping, relaxing on the crowded beach or dipping in the clear turquoise waters; there is little of historic, cultural or architectural interest or natural attractions beyond the sand and sea.
+The island is renowned for being the gourmet capital of the Caribbean and for its energetic nightlife, mostly centred on the island's 35 enticing white sand beaches.
+The small island's main attractions are shopping, relaxing on the beach or swimming in the clear turquoise waters.
+There is little of historic, cultural or architectural interest, but a few impressive old forts can be explored.

 Become our St Maarten And St Martin Travel Expert